scipy/scipy/doc/source/tutorial/signal.rst

 section, all slices which touch the signal are incorporated in the new version.
 This has the advantage that the STFT can be sliced and reassembled as shown in the |ShortTimeFFT| code example.
-Furthermore, using all touching slices makes the ISTFT more robust in the case the windows are not non-zero everywhere.
+Furthermore, using all touching slices makes the ISTFT more robust in the case of windows that are zero somewhere.

-Note that the slices with identical time stamps produce equal results (up to numerical accuracy), i. e.:
+Note that the slices with identical time stamps produce equal results (up to numerical accuracy), i.e.:

     >>> np.allclose(Sz0, Sz1[:, 2:-1])
     True

-Generally, those the additional slices contain non-zero values.
+Generally, those additional slices contain non-zero values.
 Due to the large overlap in our example, they are quite small.
 E.g.:

     >>> abs(Sz1[:, 1]).min(), abs(Sz1[:, 1]).max()